marcopennekamp/lore/articles/typed-components.md

 ### Definition

-A component type is declared in the following way:

-    component Part { ... }

-Component values (simply called components) can be declared as special attributes:
+Components can be declared in any class where attributes can be declared (although without a name):

     class A {
-      component part: Part
+      component Part
     }

-The component `part` of type `Part` is an attribute of the type `A`.
+Thus, the type `A` has the component `Part`.
+The component can be accessed like an attribute, `a.Part`, with the type name as the accessor name.

 The type `A` satisfies the typing `A has Part`, which means that `Part` is a component of `A`.

-The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the component types of a type `A`.
+The `has` type qualifier is defined in the following sense: Let C<sub>1</sub>, ..., C<sub>n</sub> be the components of a type `A`.
 Then `A` satisfies the type <code>A has C<sub>1</sub> has ... has C<sub>n</sub></code>.

-TODO: What about two or more components of the same type that just have different names?
-How can we have an `_ has Position has Position`?
+### Component naming and multiple components of the same type

+Note that the name of a component is the same as the name of its type.
+We chose this approach because the `has`-relation doesn't distinguish names.
+Having two components of the same type was distinguishable inside the class definition (since those components would be different attributes), but not in the type itself.
+We would have had either to add names to the `has T` part of a type or remove "named" components.
+The former option would have made passing around components virtually impossible: A hypothetical type `A has position: Position` would not have satisfied a type `_ has pos: Position`.
+Because of this, we chose the latter option.

+This opens up another question: Suppose I have a `Wheel` and want to add 4 of them to a `Car`.
+You can't simply add 4 components of the same type.
+The solution would be to use some kind of wrapper type, for example:

+* `(Wheel, Wheel, Wheel, Wheel)` (verbose, hard to use)
+* `List[Wheel]` (doesn't encode the number of wheels)
+* `FixedList[Wheel, 4]` (just an idea...)
+* `WheelSet` (a class with 4 normal attributes; probably the best solution, but hardest to set up)

-### Initialisation
+### Component Instantiation

+Since components do not have special types, but yet they may interact with their owner value, we need two ways to create values: Standard instantiation and component instantiation.
+This section deals with component instantiation.

 Components can't be initialised without being bound to an owner.
-The constructor of a component `C` does not produce a value of `C`, but rather a value of `Bindable[C]`, where `Bindable` is a container type that prohibits access to the `C` value.
+To create a bindable component, the component constructor needs to be called with the `@` prefix: `@Position(1, 2, 3)`.
+The outcome is a value of type `@C` (speak "bindable C"), where `@` is a container type that prohibits access to the `C` value.

-Similarly, an owner type's constructor will ask for a `Bindable[C]`.
+Similarly, an owner type's constructor will ask for a `@C`.
 Such a compiler-generated constructor is the **only** way to free an unbound component.
 The compiler will ensure that the owner and component are properly bound to each other.

-Of course, there is no way to create a `Bindable[C]` from an already existing `C` value.
-Since types with component attributes require a `Bindable[C]`, not a `C`, no already bound component can possibly be bound to two different objects.
+Of course, there is no way to create a `@C` from an already existing `C` value.
+Since types with components require a `@C`, not a `C`, no already bound component can possibly be bound to two different objects.

+Types that use their owner may only be instantiated through component instantiation.
+This is determined by the compiler.
+Values of other types may exist in either of the two modes.

+TODO: Starting to use the owner value (even by accident) could have effects not only on the implementation of a class, but on all the places where it is used in a non-component capacity.
+We should consider making the "component-only state" a bit more explicit (i.e. introducing a qualifier that needs to be present for the owner type to be usable).
+This would still allow us to use classes as components that don't use an owner value, but add a fail-safe mechanism to classes which may need access to their owner value at some point in the future.

 ### The Owner Declaration